keithledgerwood/WICLab-guide/03-o365-integration.md

     |:-----|:-----|
     |![Sign out](images/011/o365_word_sign_out_500.png "Sign out")|

-8. Sign out the new employee from Okta
+1. Sign out the new employee from Okta, and then close the browser.

 ## Conclusion